Old City of Jerusalem Guide: History, Quarters and Key Religious Sites

 The Temple Mount once housed both Jewish and Muslim shrines.

-The Western Wall is one of the most important sites for the Jewish people in Jerusalem (and the world) and an important symbol of Jewish history.
+The Western Wall is one of the most religiously significant sites for the Jewish people in Jerusalem (and the world) and an important symbol of Jewish history.
 Anyone can enter the space next to the Wailing Wall and approach it to touch it.
 There are separate sections for men and women, and men are required to cover their heads (paper kippahs are available for visitors).

 The Western Wall is today the remaining part of what was once a Jewish Temple, and it is considered the holiest site in the world for the Jewish people.
 It was here that Abraham was close to sacrificing Isaac in the ancient Bible story.
 The Western Wall is one of two ancient Jewish temples at this location – one built by King Solomon and later destroyed by the Babylonians, and the other one probably destroyed by the Romans.